IISL - Scientific Directors

 2) From April to July weekly workshops are held.
 They are the result of a competition by applicants who propose topics within the broad field of law in society and invite participants, while the Institute takes care of local arrangements.
 The results are usually published either in one of the book series linked to the Institute, or the online Oñati Socio-Legal Series.
 In addition, the Institute provides a venue for other meetings ( bilkurak ).
 The SD and the coordinator of the area are responsible for the local organisation, sending invitations to participants, and managing the event.
 The SD participates in the selection of workshops in the annual meeting of the Governing Board.

 3) The Institute promotes research in the socio-legal field providing different grants.
-The "Juan Celaya" grant supports social science research into globalisation as a legal phenomenon, or the effects of globalisation on legal institutions, the legal system or legal culture.
-The Student Grants intends to assist students to study on the International Masters.
+The Oñatiko Udala Grant supports social science research of interest for the town of Oñati and addressing question such as local self-goverrment [Newly placed by the Webmaster February 2019].
 The Visiting Scholars Programme provides the opportunity to scholars for spending their sabbatical leave at the Institute.
 The Residence Grants offers free accommodation for scholars who would like to conduct research at the Institute’s Library and Documentation Centre for a period of up to three months between October and March.

 The SD with the support of staff members organises the call and the assessment of the applications received for the different grants and programmes.